microsoft/workshop-library/resume-website-workshop/1-create-html.md

 # Create an HTML page

 HTML stands for Hypertext Markup Language, and is used to "markup" the text to be displayed on a webpage.
-More specifically, HTML is used to describe the importance of the text in a page.
+More specifically, HTML is used to describe the hierarchy and function of the text in a page.
 With HTML you can indicate a header, create a link to another page, or indicate where an image should be placed.

 HTML consists of what are called "tags" or "elements".
-While there is a technical difference between the two, you will find many developers use the terms interchangeably and generally doesn't impact how we create our code.
-These tags are read by a browser, and used to determine how to display and interpret the information in a page.
+While there is a technical difference between the two, you will find many developers use the terms interchangeably and generally doesn't impact how you create your code.
+These tags are read by a browser and are used to determine how to display and interpret the information in a page.

-We will begin creating our resume by creating an HTML file and adding the code.
-You may notice the page won't appear to be very structured or robust; we will make it look better when we add our CSS.
+You will begin to build your resume by creating an HTML file and adding the code.
+You may notice that the page won't appear to be very structured or robust; you will make it look better when you add some styles.

 ## Create an HTML file with CodeSwing

-We will use CodeSwing to create and edit our HTML and CSS in Visual Studio Code.
-CodeSwing has a variety of templates you can use, and includes support for advanced pages as well.
-Let's start by creating our first "swing" and using the core HTML template.
+You will use CodeSwing to create and edit your HTML and CSS in Visual Studio Code.
+CodeSwing has a variety of templates you can use and includes support for advanced pages as well.
+Start by creating your first "swing" using the core HTML template.

 1. Open the **Command Palette** by selecting the three parallel lines icon in the left-hand side Activity Bar, then navigating to **View > Command Palette**.
 You can also quickly open the Command Palette by using the keyboard shortcut **Control+Shift+P** on a PC, or **Command+Shift+P** on a Mac.
-4. Type **CodeSwing**, select **CodeSwing: Initialize Workspace as Swing..**.
+1. Type **CodeSwing**, then select **CodeSwing: Initialize Workspace as Swing**.
-5. Choose the option for **Basic: HTML-Only** and your new swing will appear, with your HTML file on the left, and a browser window on the right.
+1. Choose the option for **Basic: HTML-Only** and your new swing will appear, with your HTML file on the left and a browser window on the right.
 1. This will create an **index.html** file in your root directory.

 > **IMPORTANT** If you accidentally close the wrong windows, you can re-open CodeSwing by navigating to your repository in github.dev, opening the Command Palette with **Control+Shift+P** (or **Command+Shift+P** on a Mac), typing **CodeSwing**, selecting **CodeSwing: Open Swing...**, and selecting the directory with your files.